SOUTH AFRICA SAFARI

 We know that everyone is currently experiencing the impact of the Coronavirus and what this could mean over the coming months.
 Clearly this is an unprecedented situation and we have been following the growth of the contagion around the world and in particular in South Africa.

-We have confirmed the new dates with our suppliers and details are include in the following pages and in the downloadable brochure.
+We have postponed the tour until 2021 but have now confirmed the new dates with our suppliers and details are include in the following pages and in the downloadable brochure.

 This 16 DAY FULLY ESCORTED SELF DRIVE FIVE STAR TOUR takes us from Cape Town in the south through the highlights of South Africa to Johannesburg.
 We will stay in luxury five star accommodation, drive the fabled Garden Route, the desert areas of the Karoo, tour the historic Boer War battlefields and take a total of eight game drives in three of South Africas best private game reserves to see the Big Five up close.